- Cot available

 Over three floors.
 Three bedrooms: 2 x twin, 1 x 2nd floor double.
 Shower room with shower, basin and WC.
 2nd floor bathroom with double-ended bath, shower over, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area.

 Gas central heating.
 Electric oven and hob, microwave, fridge/freezer, washing machine, dishwasher, TV with Sky family package, DVD, WiFi.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Please bring own beach towels.
 Travel cot and highchair.
-FOC parking for 2 cars in pub/public car park 2 mins walk from property - parking next to property for loading/unloading only.
+Parking permit provided 1 car, in car park 3 mins walk away.
+Parking next to property for loading/unloading only.
 Bike storage.
 Sorry, no pets and no smoking.
 Shops, pubs, restaurants and famous 13th Century castle 2 mins walk.
 Promenade 20 yards.
 Note: There is a skate park, playground, playing fields, mini golf and picnic area 3 mins walk away.
 Note: The owners have a double and a single 'sit on top' Ocean Kayak, which guests are welcome to use at their own risk.

 - Last minute